-Overthinking - The destroyer of happiness
+Overthinking - the carousel of worries

 Do you often dwell on trivial matters and worry about them?
 Are you someone who constantly second-guesses themselves and reads too much into what others say about them?
 These are classic examples of overthinking someone’s conduct.